 Frequently Asked Questions

-My boys really enjoy Super Mario Monopoly.
+My boys enjoy Super Mario Monopoly.
 Use coins to buy properties, build houses, and win!
 This game also teaches them strategy and how to lose.